 Many people in France confused Canada with the French territories in the Caribbean where many of the French prostitutes were exiled and thought it a place of sin and ill repute, and that only loose women would want to live there.

-There is no doubt in my mind that these young women and girls had no clear idea of what to expect when they stepped off the ship in Canada.
+There is no doubt that these young women and girls had no idea what to expect when they stepped off the ship in Canada.

 Life in Canada- Once established in the colony, our brave heroines married and had large families.
 Twelve children or more was not only not uncommon but welcome, with the French government granting incentives to couples with large families.
 A family with 10 children qualified for 300 livres a year; families with 12 or more could net 400 lives per year.
 Could this be considered the first "child tax credit"?
 I think so!

 Along with caring for all of the children, the women took care of the housecleaning, the laundry, the cooking, tending the garden, etc. They learned how to cook, preserve, and eat creatures they'd never seen before.
+They made their own soap and candles.
 They worked alongside their men at harvest time and learned how to preserve the fruits of their labors.
 There are no words to capture the hard work and effort that went into the above activities; all of which were performed manually, without the modern conveniences we rely so heavily on today.

-Women also faced tremendous losses in this untamed, primitive land teeming with wild animals and Indians, both of which could be a danger to the settlers; not to mention the spread of illness and disease in a land where doctors would be few and far between.
+Women also faced tremendous losses in this untamed, primitive land teeming with wild animals and Indians, both of which could be a danger to the settlers.
+Not to mention the spread of illness and disease in a land where doctors would be few and far between.
 It was not uncommon for a woman to lose more than one child to stillbirth, sickness, or misfortune.
-Some of the women were widowed multiple times; and the reverse also occured, with men burying more than one wife.
+Some of the women were widowed multiple times; and the reverse also occurred, with men burying more than one wife.